-I just want to inform you in the contract party house meeting today they started talking about entering contractual discussions directly with ICANN.org, which we welcome very much and looking forward to those discussions to talk about the things that Jim was now talking about.
+I just want to inform you in the contracted party house meeting today they started talking about entering contractual discussions directly with ICANN org, which we welcome very much and I'm looking forward to those discussions to talk about the things that Jim was now talking about.
 I want to pick up on one thing on the actual question, and that is about piracy.
 ICANN by its mission and bylaws is not about content.
-It's very, very important for us to remain in that and there are two reasons, two practical things for this, one, is that besides the fact that it is a part and it's part of our mission not to go into content, on the other side, we don't have the technical ability to actually go and check all websites in the world and then deem what might be legal or not legal, and there are many other better enforcement mechanisms than us, so very important, not in mission, bylaws.
-But also, I would claim it's fairly impossible for us to do that, to look on all websites and check data to see if something is illegal according to some law around the world.
+It's very, very important for us to remain in that and there are two reasons, two practical things for this one as well, or one particular thing is that besides the fact that it is part of our mission not to go into content, on the other side, we don't have the technical ability to actually go and check all websites in the world and then deem what might be legal or not legal, and there are many other better enforcement mechanisms than us, so it's very important, not in mission, not in our bylaws.
+But also, I would claim it's fairly impossible for us to do that, to look on all websites and check everything for data to see if something would be deemed illegal according to some law around the world.

-One of the oldest protections we have is around trademarks, I think one of the oldest policies we actually have -- I think she says okay -- where we for more than 20 years have had trademark protection, where we work with others.
-So, it's not as if we don't do anything, and I hope Jim's description of the things we do to fight DNS abuse is something you also take into account.
+But remember, we do have protections around this.
+One of the oldest protections we have is around trademarks.
+I think one of the oldest policies we actually have -- I think she says okay -- where we for more than 20 years have had trademark protection, where we work with, among others, WIPO and other ones who help us with that.
+So it's not as if we don't do anything, and I hope

+Jim's description of the things we do to fight DNS abuse is something you also take into account.
 Thank you.

 MANAL ISMAIL, GAC CHAIR: Thank you very much, Göran.
 And the last question -- and I hope it's okay if we run five minutes over time, I ask your understanding.
-So quickly, how can the GAC help the Board and the wider community undertake and proceed the work to improve the reporting and handling and enforcement of contractors?
+So quickly, how can the GAC help the Board and the wider community undertake and proceed the work to improve the reporting and handling and enforcement of contract terms?

-I think that for sure by providing feedback on how the reporting is currently provided, there are specific website [indiscernible] on the ICANN where you can find the reporting and handling and enforcement, and the org is always looking forward to suggestions for improvement in that.
+I think that for sure by providing feedback on how the reporting is currently provided, there are specific website pages on the ICANN where you can find the reporting and handling and enforcement, and the org is always looking forward to suggestions for improvement in that.

-If I may, I will ask someone to post in the link, chat, would they like to support what we do on a frequent basis, I think monthly, one of the reasons is because the GAC a couple of years ago asked us to increase reporting, and of course I can't be sitting here without saying there it's also in the actual CEO report, which you could read on your flight home because it came late, as I heard, there are more things we can do for compliance and Jaime, the head of that function, loves to come to GAC and talk about what we're doing with compliance.
+If I may, I will ask someone to post in link chat a link with the latest report which we do on a frequent basis, I think it's actually monthly we now come out with reports, and one of the reasons why we're doing that is because the GAC a couple of years ago asked us to increase reporting, and of course I can't be sitting here without saying there is also in the actual CEO report, which you could read on your flight home because it came late, as I learned, there are more things about what we do in compliance.
+And I also know that Jaime, the head of that function, loves to come to GAC and talk about what we're doing when it comes to compliance.